NetDocuments

 NetDocuments is a cloud-based document, email, and records management service.

 NetDocuments was launched in 1999 to sell enterprise applications under the software as a service (SaaS) business model.
 Its functionality is accessible through a web browser.

 History

-Established in 1999, NetDocuments is a web-based document and email management service delivered through SaaS, allowing all service users to always be on the latest and most current version of the software through quarterly releases and upgrades.
-The founders of NetDocuments include the same team that developed SoftSolutions in the late 1980s before being bought by WordPerfect in 1994.
+Established in 1999, NetDocuments is a web-based document and email management service delivered through SaaS.
+The founders of NetDocuments include the same team that developed SoftSolutions in the 1980s before it was acquired by WordPerfect in late 1993.

-The company was founded by brothers Kenneth and Lee Duncan, and Alvin Tedjamulia.
+The company was founded by brothers Kenneth Duncan and Lee Duncan, and Alvin Tedjamulia.
 Kenneth Duncan served as CEO until 2014.
 NetDocuments is Ken Duncan's second document management company after having founded SoftSolutions in the late 1980s.
-SoftSolutions was eventually sold to WordPerfect in 1994.
-WordPerfect was subsequently sold to Novell which did not continue the SoftSolutions document management system but did, however, use the SoftSolutions technology in its GroupWise offering.
+SoftSolutions was sold to WordPerfect in 1994.
+WordPerfect was subsequently sold to Novell, which did not continue the SoftSolutions document management system but did, however, use the SoftSolutions technology in its GroupWise offering.